JetBrains/guide/site/webstorm/tips/convert-to-arrow-function/index.md

   file: ./tip.gif
   width: 600
   height: 300
-leadin: >
-  Instead of manually converting a function to a variable holding an arrow function, let WebStorm

-  do that for you: press *Alt+Enter* on the name in the function definition and select the

-  corresponding intention.
 ---
+Instead of manually converting a function to a variable holding an arrow function, let WebStorm do that for you: press *Alt+Enter* on the name in the function definition and select the corresponding intention.